-Jim holds a Bachelor of Science in Mechanical Engineering from Brown University and has worked as a designer of jet aircraft engines, a technical sales professional, and chief engineer of a firm that customizes helicopters.
-He is also the author of Rational Conclusions, a rigorously documented and acclaimed book evidencing factual support for the Bible across a broad array of academic disciplines.
+Agresti holds a bachelor of science in mechanical engineering from Brown University, and he previously worked as a designer of jet aircraft engines, a technical sales professional, and the chief engineer of a firm that customizes helicopters.
+This background in the physical sciences allows him to apply practical, empirical approaches to the often capricious world of public policy.
+He is also the author of Rational Conclusions, a meticulously researched and scholarly acclaimed book evidencing factual support for the Bible across a broad array of academic disciplines.

-Television: Jim has appeared on the WBRZ Morning Show (ABC), The Real Story with Gretchen Carlson (Fox News), WAFB's 9 New This Morning (CBS), Varney & Co.
-(Fox Business), and The 700 Club (CBN).
+Television: Agresti has appeared on the WBRZ Morning Show (ABC), The Real Story with Gretchen Carlson (Fox News), WAFB’s 9 New This Morning (CBS), Michelle Malkin Investigates (CRTV), Varney & Co.
+(Fox Business), Tipping Point with Liz Wheeler (One America News), the 700 Club (CBN), and others.

-Print: Jim has authored op-eds that have been published by the Wall Street Journal, the Daily Caller, Gale Cengage Learning, the Washington Examiner, Life News, the Reason Foundation, Hot Air, the Jefferson Policy Journal, Crisis Magazine, American Thinker, TheBlaze, and many other publications.
+Print: Jim has authored analyses that have been published by the Daily Caller, Gale Cengage Learning, the Foundation for Economic Education, Wall Street Journal, the Washington Examiner, Life News, the Reason Foundation, the Jefferson Policy Journal, Crisis Magazine, TheBlaze, and dozens of other publications.

-Speaking Engagements: He has spoken in numerous venues and has been the keynote speaker for events at Brown University, Morris County College, varied churches, and the Manhattan Libertarian Party.
+Speaking Engagements: He has spoken in many venues and has been the keynote speaker for events at Brown University, Morris County College, varied churches, and the Manhattan Libertarian Party.

-Jim has conducted extensive research on the following issues and is able to share his knowledge with diverse audiences ranging from elementary school students to policy analysts.
+Agresti has conducted extensive research on the following issues and is able to share his knowledge with diverse audiences ranging from elementary school students to Ph.D.’s.

 Jim Agresti is married to an amazing woman and has two wonderful children.
-He is also grateful to have a tremendous extended family and loyal friends, some for more than 30 years.
+He is also very grateful to have a tremendous extended family and loyal friends, some for more than 40 years.

 Jim was an avid wrestler in high school and was the President of Delta Tau Delta fraternity at Brown University.